bartoszOsn/biznes-banker/stories-and-bugs.md

 - ✅ [Story] - As a banker I want to be able to pass banker to someone else
 - ✅ [Bug] - On login, black user is seen as opacity
 - ✅ [Story] - As a user I want to be able to know why my transaction failed (validation)
+- ✅ [Story] - As a user I want pressing enter to send money
 - 🔵 [Story] - As a banker, I want to be able to setup predefined amounts for sending money
 - 🔵 [Story] - As a banker, I want to be able to setup starting money amount
 - ✅ [Story] - As a user I want to have a sound notification when I receive money